KozhaAkhmet/Servo-tester/README.md

 ```

 ## void oledLogDetailes(int *data )
-This function for printing values on OLED screen.
+This function for printing values to the OLED screen.
 it needs do define this libraries.
 You can find that on Arduino Library Manager.
 ```c
     #include <Adafruit_GFX.h>